Tom Rossley

-Tom Rossley (born August 9, 1946) is a former American football coach and player.
+Tom Rossley (born August 9, 1946) is an American former football coach and player.
 He was the head football coach at Southern Methodist University (SMU) from 1991 to 1996, compiling a record of 15–48–3.

 Coaching career

 Early career

 Rossley started his coaching career in 1969 at the high school level.
 After serving as a graduate assistant coach at the University of Arkansas in 1972, Rossley worked as an offensive assistant coach at one high school and several colleges.
 These coaching jobs were at Lake Worth High School, the University of Cincinnati (his alma mater), Rice University, Holy Cross, and Southern Methodist University, respectively.
 He also spent time coaching in the Canadian Football League, Arena Football League, and the now defunct United States Football League.

 While at Holy Cross, Rossley worked with future Green Bay Packers head coach Mike Sherman, where the two became friends and established a successful working relationship.
 Rossley's job at Southern Methodist led to the head coaching position, after a one-year foray into the NFL, where he worked as a quarterbacks coach for the Atlanta Falcons in 1990.